- Scope and remit of the HSSREC

 - Applicants are not invited to present their submissions as a matter of course.
 However, in the event of particular issues, the Committee may request the applicant to attend to assist the Committee in its deliberations.

-a) Applications will be sent to all HSSREC members prior to the meeting and comments will be collected, discussed and recorded at the meeting.
+a) Applications will be made available to all HSSREC members prior to the meeting and comments will be collected, discussed and recorded at the meeting.

-b) Applicants will be notified of the HSSREC’s decision as soon as possible after the meeting in writing.
+b) Applicants will be notified of the HSSREC’s decision in writing as soon as possible after the meeting.
 The HSSREC’s decision will be one of the following and details of any amendments required will be included:

 - Resubmit – needs to be resubmitted with substantial amendments.